someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 Nope; it was concerning copypastas.
 While we could move on, I believe showing how the whole thing played out could provide some valuable insight:

 I didn't complain about the warning, and did not post additional ones.
 [However, vehtje chose to ignore the warning and posted three more shortly thereafter, resulting in TekDek muting him.
 Keep in mind that mute notifications don't show up in the chat logs, but the rest of the messages leave no room for doubt](https://i.imgur.com/OMjLYNn.png) (I've again omitted many irrelevant chat messages).
 About seven minutes later, [shadow2poor posted a funny roast, so I asked TekDek if he was going to mute me if I replied](https://i.imgur.com/WnFkStn.png).
 As you can see, he replied that he would, and added that I should've gotten muted along with vehtje.
-How does it make sense, when I barely posted a single copypasta, *before the warning*, and did not post another copypasta, afterward?
+How does it make sense, when I barely posted a single copypasta, *before the warning*, and not a single one, afterward?
 [I assume scrolling up may have made him realize he was tripping, so this time he refrained from doubling down and likely acknowledged the fact that claiming I should have gotten muted alongside vehtje was a stretch.
 He then unmuted vehtje, *"to be fair."*](https://i.imgur.com/eJWnbtS.png) No clue whether this was due to our argument or if it was in response to master was protesting the mute, as I hadn't argued vehtje's mute was unjustified.

 I was warned and did not post any additional copypastas.
 When I did wish to post one, I first asked TekDek, to ensure it would be okay, and although he replied that I'd *"probably"* get muted for it and I felt like it was bullshit, I still heeded the warning. **I clearly know better than to test a delusional mod on a power trip.
 If so, how does it make sense that I would go on to fake rain after being warned (allegedly) 5+ times within days prior to the day of the mute, as TekDek asserts?** Alas, let's move on.